 What are aldrin and dieldrin?

-What happens to aldrin and dieldrin when they enter the environment?
+What happens to aldrin and dieldrin in the environment?

-How might I be exposed to aldrin and dieldrin?
+How can I be exposed to aldrin and dieldrin?

 How can aldrin and dieldrin affect my health?